GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/language/datatypes.rst

 Strings type can be thought of as a 'pointer to the actual string', like a 'const char \*' in C.
 As such, they will be passed to functions by value (but this value is just a reference to the immutable string in memory).

 ``das_string`` is a mutable string, whose content can be changed.
-It is simply a builtin handled type, i.e., a std::string bound to daScript.
+It is simply a builtin handled type, i.e., a std::string bound to Daslang.
 As such, it passed as reference.

 --------